Frans-Willem/AqaraHub/README.md

 - One or more Xiaomi Aqara devices

 ### Flashing the Zigbee dongle
-The Zigbee dongle should be running the "Pro-Secure\_LinkKeyJoin" firmware, available [here](https://github.com/mtornblad/zstack-1.2.2a.44539/blob/master/CC2531/CC2531ZNP-Pro-Secure_LinkKeyJoin.hex).
+The Zigbee dongle should be running the Z-Stack firmware modified by [Koenkk](https://github.com/Koenkk), available [here](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/CC2531/bin).
 You can use CC-Tool from [here](https://sourceforge.net/projects/cctool/files/) or [here](https://github.com/dashesy/cc-tool) to flash it to the dongle.

 I've succesfully flashed my device using the following steps:
 ```